 Gradually we will introduce colour into your portrait paintings, initially developing a simplified three-colour poster study, massing in light, dark, and dark light colour values.
 From there, you will concentrate on selectively rendering all areas of the portrait, turning the form of the eyes, nose, mouth, cheeks, and hair.

 You will be shown how to blend wet-into-wet, creating soft transitions of tone to describe the forms of the face and paying special attention to the quality of edges.
 Just the right amount of the anatomy will also be explained in order for you to add enough detail to create a realistic and expressive portrait.

-In the afternoon, you will be ready to paint from life, and you will combine all of your learning in one 3-hour alla prima portrait study of a live model.
+Finally, you will be ready to paint from life, and you will combine all of your learning in a self-portrait study from life.

 The key principles of oil painting, as well as traditional studio practices, will be demonstrated and explained.
 Some of these include working on a coloured ground (or 'imprimatura'), understanding composition, developing contrast and value, colour mixing, brushwork, and glazing.

 The Zorn palette refers to a palette of colours developed by the Swedish artist, Anders Zorn (1860-1920).
 It consists of just FOUR colours: yellow ochre, ivory black, vermilion, and titanium white.
 This may seem like an extremely limited range of colours, but Zorn has demonstrated through his paintings just what is possible with such a limited palette.